Pedro Pereira (footballer, born 1998): Bristol City (loan)

 Pereira was loaned again in August 2019, to Bristol City of England's EFL Championship for a year with the option to buy for €6 million.
 He scored his first senior goal on 27 October, an 86th-minute equaliser in the Robins' 2–2 home draw with Wigan Athletic, heading in a corner kick from Niclas Eliasson at the near post.

 Crotone (loan)

 On 21 September 2020, Pereira was loaned back to Serie A, this time to Crotone.

 Monza

 On 23 July 2021, Pereira joined Serie B side Monza on a one-year loan, with a conditional obligation to buy for €2.5 million.
 By 31 December 2021, Benfica had sold the player's rights to Monza.
 Pereira began the season by assisting Carlos Augusto's goal against Cittadella in the first round of the 2021–22 Coppa Italia on 14 August 2021; the match ended in a 2–1 defeat.
 On 29 August, Pereira assisted Christian Gytkjær in a 1–0 home win against Cremonese.

 Alanyaspor (loan)

 On 18 August 2022, Monza loaned out Pereira to Turkish Süper Lig club Alanyaspor for one year.

+Gençlerbirliği

+On 24 July 2025, Pereira returned to Turkey and signed a two-year contract with Gençlerbirliği.